tsingmuhe/commons-cli/README.md

 - `myapp`: Main program name
 - `[<subcommand>]`: Subcommand (optional) specifying the operation to perform
 - `[OPTIONS]`: Command-specific options (optional)
-- `--`: Option terminator (optional) to separate options from arguments
+- `--`: Option terminator (optional) to separate options from positional arguments
-- `[ARGUMENTS]`: Arguments (optional) providing specific data
+- `[ARGUMENTS]`: Positional arguments (optional) providing specific data

 ## Conventions

 #### Subcommand

 - A subcommand must immediately follow the parent command.
-- No options or arguments may appear between the parent command and the subcommand.
+- No options or positional arguments may appear between the parent command and the subcommand.

 #### Options